tfentonz/cdk-aurora-mysql/README.md

-# Welcome to your CDK TypeScript project
+# cdk-aurora-mysql

-This is a blank project for CDK development with TypeScript.
+This is an AWS CDK project for an Amazon Aurora MySQL DB cluster with TypeScript.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.